ehylo/baritonebot/README.md

 * Add more options to the embed command (field, footer, author, image, etc) also be able to edit it

-* Make the "Watching" in the status changeable with commands

-* Add a nitro boost event like join/leave instead of discords default

-* For the ban command add an argument to either clear all/none of the messages or the specified amount of days

 * Add a polls command

 * Some sort of lockdown command where you can lock down specific channels or all of them or a specific category